-- analyze various media messages and the effects those messages have on society. - appreciate the importance of free press in our society. - display proper ethical behavior in journalism. - employ proper interviewing techniques for news gathering. - meet strict deadlines as directed by newspaper staff.
+- those messages have on society. - appreciate the importance of free press in our society. - display proper ethical behavior in journalism. - employ proper interviewing techniques for news gathering. - meet strict deadlines as directed by newspaper staff.

 Students who complete an emphasis in public relations will be able to: